roma-p/vit/etc/j.md

 bugs:
-    - create clone dir before beeing able to clone.
-    - list assets of non existing package makes things crash
-    - same bug with fetching asset.
-    - fetch return path... deleted during refacto.
+    - create clone dir before beeing able to clone. x list assets of non existing package makes things crash x same bug with fetching asset. x fetch return path... deleted during refacto.
 That was a mistake.
-    - good idea to help with commit fail message but wrongly format, too bad.
-    - branch new and old inverted on CLI.
-    - creating branching breaks fetching by branch (copy dir and not file...)
+    - good idea to help with commit fail message but wrongly format, too bad. x branch new and old inverted on CLI. x creating branching breaks fetching by branch (copy dir and not file...) x tag just does not works...
-    - tag just does not works...
+    - fetching by tag does not work.

 # 01/08/22 -------------------------------------------------------------------